 Mountain Oak School has wonderful gardening program and now that Mountain Oak School has settled into its new site, the parent association and the faculty have formed a garden and grounds committee to develop the 3.8 acres into lovely space for Mountain Oak students to enjoy.

-In 2011, the entire community of Mountain Oak School came together and created a school garden under the assistance generic cialis in canada guidance of local farmers Carol Bigham and Sunshine Reilly at Burnin' Daylight Farm in Chino Valley.
+In 2011, the entire community of Mountain Oak School came together and created a school garden under the guidance of local farmers Carol Bigham and Sunshine Reilly at Burnin' Daylight Farm in Chino Valley.
 Students planted peas, radishes, arugula, potatoes, flowers, salad greens, sunflowers, herbs, tomatoes, cucumbers and watermelon.

-Much of the harvest from the Mountain Oak School garden at Burnin' Daylight Farm was sold at the Prescott Farmers Market and cheapest price for viagra improved went to the purchase of two large apple trees, which are at the new Mountain Oak School site.
+Much of the hadsdental.org harvest from the Mountain Oak School garden at Burnin' Daylight Farm was sold at the Prescott Farmers Market and buy januvia without a prescription went to the purchase of two large apple trees, which are at the new Mountain Oak School site.
 Also many perennial flowers and herbs were also dug out of the school garden at Burnin’ Daylight Farm and transplanted into garden boxes that are set around the new school grounds.

 So far this academic year, the 2011-12 third-grade class taught by Ms. Ross planted garlic in November.
 With the help of parent volunteers, soil was brought from Burnin’ Daylight Farm, a raised bed spiral was created and garlic grown at the previous school garden was lovingly planted in the spiral.
 As part of the Waldorf inspired traditions, the garlic spiral was covered with straw and pine boughs and used in the Winter Garden event at the end of the Fall 2011 semester.

-Through the ongoing support of parents and the active participation of the faculty, the school garden continues to be a vital and purchase viagra etc from canada improvement with magical component of the curriculum and programing at Mountain Oak School.
-To learn more about the garden also check the section Our Garden under the Community tab on this website.
+Through the ongoing support of parents and the active participation of the faculty, the school garden continues to be a vital and viagra for sale the best site magical component of the curriculum and programing at Mountain Oak School.
+To learn more about the it's great! viagra ordering on line garden also check the section Our Garden under the Community tab on this website.

 Our school strongly encourages salads, sandwiches, fruits, nuts and simple sugar-free natural juices or purified water as snacks and lunches.